CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

     ```

 1. Copy the output (machine identifier and fingerprint) to the `Web Application/Application Server` section of the text file created in the initial step.
 Note that the machine identifier can be changed to any string.
-1. Request a licence by raising a case in the [Cortex Service Portal][], including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
+1. Request a licence and feature identifier by raising a case in the [Cortex Service Portal][], including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
-1. When the licence has arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the server, creating the `Cortex` and `Licences` folders if they don't exist.
+1. When the licence and feature identifier have arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.
+Save the feature identifier for use when [Installing Gateway][].

 ## Web Browser Requirements